XM Group vs Xtrade Comparison

 For MetaTrader XM Group provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Xtrade provides neither of these.
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do XM Group and Xtrade differ in terms of minimum deposit?
 What about average spreads and funding options?

 XM Group requires a minimum deposit of $5, while Xtrade requires a minimum deposit of $250.
-From our testing we found XM Group offers spreads of 1.6, while Xtrade offers spreads of N/A. Both XM Group and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both XM Group and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
 Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, XM Group or Xtrade?
+Which broker offers more tradeable asset classes, XM Group or Xtrade?

 Can I trade cryptocurrency with XM Group or Xtrade?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither XM Group nor Xtrade allow you to trade physical cryptocurrencies.